JakeGinnivan/jakeginnivan.github.io/source/_posts/2015-02-01-improving-carnacs-code-part-2.md

 Now we have an idea visually of what our streams will look like we can turn this into Rx.

 # Writing the query
 In Rx when we want to reduce the number of items we have where we need some sort of aggregation function.
-In this case we want to use the `Scan` operator.
+In this case we want to use the `.Scan()` operator.

 ``` csharp
 return keyStream